danich1/danich1.github.io/_pages/contact.md

 title: Contact
 ---

-Feel free to contact me for any questions.
-Please click on my <a href="https://hihello.me">digital business card</a> to get my contact information or use the links on the right.
+Feel free to contact me via my <a href="https://hihello.me">digital business card</a> provided below or use the links on the right.
 For open source projects, please open an issue or pull request on <a href="https://github.com">Github</a>.
 <div class="center">
 <!-- Begin HiHello Email Signature -->